 Writing Services offers a variety of workshops and programs that are designed to help improve academic writing.

 Writing workshops in the classroom:

 We assist instructors with incorporating writing skills and assignments into their courses.
-This fall 2020, rather than fulfilling requests for customized in-class workshops, we are developing online workshop modules on popular topics that you can integrate into Courselink sites, lecture materials, or course resources.
-These modules will be posted on this page in mid-August.
-In the meantime, check out our online resources above.
+This fall 2020, rather than fulfilling requests for customized in-class workshops, we have developed online workshop modules on popular topics that you can integrate into Courselink sites, lecture materials, or course resources.
+Workshop modules, PowerPoint slides, handouts, and templates are now available on the self-registration CourseLink site "Online Instruction Resources from the Library."

 Writing workshops in the library:

 Academic Writing Style is offered in the fall and winter semesters and is open to all graduate and undergraduate students, postdoctoral fellows, visiting scholars, faculty, and staff.
 These workshops are offered in two parts; each is a 3-hour workshop designed to help participants at all levels improve their ability to write academically.
 Part One: Paragraphs & Sentences focuses on writing cohesive paragraphs and crafting and connecting effective sentences.
 Part Two: Words & Word Choice focuses on eliminating wordiness and improving clarity.